Cheung Kong Center: Building design

 The building was designed by architects Cesar Pelli and Leo A. Daly, and is considered as much a work of art as an efficient working environment.

 Cheung Kong Center was one of the few taller buildings in the Hong Kong Island skyline to follow a conventional design, like an American black office block, in contrast to the cacophony of architectural styles in the vicinity of Queen's Road.
 Instead of stealing the limelight, most notably from the Bank of China Tower, Cheung Kong Center was designed instead "to balance out its more creative neighbouring skyscrapers".
 A feng shui master was consulted on ways to absorb the negative energy coming from the Bank of China's sharp edges or "cleaver".
 The Cheung Kong Center 's maximum height was determined by drawing an imaginary line from the Bank of China Tower to the HSBC Headquarters, so it falls just short of the "supertall" skyscraper distinction (300 meters or higher).

 The Cheung Kong Center's external walls are uniform glass panels each measuring 2.4 m x 2.1 m, giving occupants a 360-degree panoramic view over the entire city.
 The same panels are impregnated with an array of optical fibre which can be illuminated at night to display different messages according to the season.
 The black curtain wall gives the building an appearance of a silhouette in the daytime and an inky peaceful void at night, so it is noted for its sparkling illumination as the sky gets dark.

 Its large floor plates range from 20000 sqft to 22000 sqft.
 Tenants can customise an entire office plan at very little expense, as there are no obstructing columns on the floor plan.
 Offices are all designed with the advanced raised floor system through which air-conditioning and an advanced fibre-optic network accessible to all tenants is ducted.

-It boasts the region's fastest elevators, made by Mitsubishi, maxing out at 9 metres per second.
+It boasts the region's fastest elevators, made by Mitsubishi Electric, maxing out at 9 metres per second.
 Each elevator features giant plasma displays at the top of each cabin, showing Bloomberg TV.